stripedmustard/Team4/index.md

 # _daily activities_
 _1/18/19_
-<p></p>
-Met with Ryan at RGAN:
+- Met with Ryan at RGAN
-- discussed more in detail about the Blog Bot
+- Discussed more in detail about the Blog Bot
-- recommended anount of words (500-1000 words)
+- Recommended anount of words (500-1000 words)

 _1/29/19_